Create a Website Account - Manage notification subscriptions, save form progress and more.

-The Health Department issues Death Certificates.
-The Health Department is located on the 8th Floor of the County City Building.
-Phone-(574)235-9750
+The Health Department is located on the 8th Floor of the County-City Building.

 Show All Answers

-Most cases that are investigated by the Coroner's office are reviewed and closed within seven to 21 days.
+Most cases that are investigated by the Coroner's office are reviewed and closed within 7 to 21 days.
 If a case is pending toxicology or microscopic examination, a cause and manner of death could take up to 10 weeks for final results.